 Our heartfelt thanks to: Debbie Siebers; Henna Renfurm, social anthropologist from Holland; Ricardo Alvarez, film/documentary maker and cameraman, who co-edited with Anthea Rossouw, founder of Dreamcatcher who conceptualised, produced and directed the project; Xara Fourie, gifted South African film editor, for final edit assistance; Debbi Asuncion who worked tirelessly with us; Disney Productions and Universal Music for sponsorship of music.

 We also thank the following participating schools and their enthusiastic learners: St Martin de Porres High School in Orlando West, Soweto, Johannesburg; Kairos High School in Heidelberg, Western Cape; and Melkhoutfontein Primary School near Stilbaai.
 The many Dreamcatcher Kamammas and community members, who offered support, food, accommodation and were hands on everywhere.

 We included some of our incredible environmental attributes and nature, to remind the girls and women of their heritage.
 Further thanks to the Drummers in Soweto; Adventures with Elephants in Bela Bela; Botlierskop Private Game Reserve in Mosselbay district; Highgate Ostrich Show Farm in Oudtshoorn; Nuy Valley Guest House and Wine Estate especially the female grape picking team (who inspired part of the routine) plus Nuy Stasie Primary School in Nuy, and Eikendal Lodge in the Somerset West district.

-We are grateful to Disney Productions who put the first 50 seconds of music of “The Circle of Life” at our disposal free of charge and to Universal Music for hugely reduced rates and help to acquire the lyrics and music of “Best day of my Life” by American Authors.
+We are grateful to Disney Productions who put the first 50 seconds of music of “The Circle of Life” at our disposal free of charge and to Universal Music for significantly reduced rates and help to acquire the lyrics and music of “Best Day of My Life” by American Authors.